nielspeter/aish/README.md

 - Retrieve and interact with real-time data from APIs and the internet.
 - Collaborate with the user, blending AI-driven automation with human guidance.

-Using the power of containerization via Docker, AIsh ensures a safe sandboxed environment where the AI can operate without compromising your system.

 ## The Vision
 AIsh demonstrates a glimpse into the future of development: a world where developers have personal AI programming assistants that:
 - Understand and execute tasks iteratively.